Yvonne Orji's Emmys Hairstyle Made A Powerful Statement

-Cardboard cutouts of nominees, over 100+ attendees on-screen at the Staples Center, and hand sanitizer in a statue are just a few of the ways the socially-distanced Emmy Awards played out this year.
+Cardboard cutouts of nominees, over 100+ attendees on-screen at Los Angeles' Staples Center, and hand sanitiser in a statue are just a few of the ways the socially-distanced Emmy Awards played out this year.
 Still, celebrities like Yvonne Orji made it clear that one thing remains the same: The annual award show is always an opportunity to dress up and make bold statements with your outfits and glam (even from your couch).

 The Insecure actress and first-time nominee got ready for her big night with a gorgeous and powerful hairstyle: a Black Power fist carved into her tapered fro.
 "NUFF✊🏾 SAID🖤," Orji captioned the photo, revealing her final award show look.
 Professional groomer Mickey West-Potts was responsible for Orji's statement-making buzzcut and celebrity stylist Mary Daniels styled it to perfection.